chrishunt/stories/src/markdown/2019-01-30-sf-maupin-or.md

 About a month ago we [lost our dog](/ca-xmas-or) Baxter on a camping trip in Maupin, Oregon.
 It sucked.
 We looked as best we could while we were there and finally decided to plaster 'lost dog' posters everywhere, share on social media, and head back home to San Francisco without the dog.
-Temperates were well below freezing and everyone warned us about mountain lions and angry badgers.
+Temperatures were well below freezing and everyone warned us about mountain lions and angry badgers.
 We didn't expect to ever see Baxter again.